codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 Deploying your first smart contract
 ###############################

 This chapter takes you through deploying a smart contract, which simulates an auction.
-The smart contract is provided as a Visual Studio Solution Template.
+The smart contract is provided as a Visual Studio Project Template.
 As part of the deployment process, the smart contract is validated to ensure it does not contain any determinism.
 Once deployed, a bid is then placed on the auction to test that the smart contract was deployed correctly.
 The steps taken when deploying the smart contract are as follows:

 1. Download or clone the source.
 2. Create a smart contracts project, which will include an auction smart contract and unit tests.
 3. Validate the smart contract with the smart contract tool (SCT).
 4. Run the smart contract enabled version of the full node.
-5. Get the funds to deploy the auction smart contract and place a bid.
+5. Get the funds to deploy the auction smart contract and place a bid..
 6. Build and deploy the smart contract.
 7. Place a bid.
 8. Check the bid has been stored on the test network.